-There are several policies designed to close your Medicare gaps and Medical Savings Accounts are gaining traction with consumers.
-These innovative insurance plans offer a great way to plan and save toward future health care expenses.
+There are several policies designed to fill the gaps in Medicare.
+Medical Savings Accounts from Lasso are no exception.
+These innovative insurance plans offer a great way save toward future health care expenses.

-You must be enrolled in both Medicare Parts A and B to qualify.
+First, you must be enrolled in both Medicare Parts A and B to qualify.
 You must also live in the plan’s service area and redside in the US for more than 183 days a year.
-This plan will be in 26 states for 2020 with three different tiers available depending on where you live.
+These plans are in 35 states for 2021 with two different tiers available.

 What’s a Medical Savings Account (MSA)?